 Many of our customers use us more than once to fund their car purchases.
 Some also refer their family and friends to us, which is something that we much appreciate.
 By making your loan payments on time you will find that we will be more supportive of any application that you make to us for a car loan in the future.

-If you wish to make a complaint you may do so by email to [email protected], by letter to Unit 2 Alexandra Street, Hyde SK14 1DX or by using the link on the contact us page of this website.
-Complaints should be addressed for the attention of the Managing Director.
+If you wish to make a complaint you may do so by calling us on 0161 379 0300, by email to email@example.com, or by letter to CLS Finance, Hyde Park House, Cartwright Street, Hyde, SK14 4EH or by using the link on the contact us page of this website.

-Your complaint will be handled by a manager with the appropriate level of authority to make a decision about the complaint.
-We will acknowledge receipt of your complaint within 72 hours.
-Unless your complaint is particularly complicated we will issue our final written response to you within 14 days.
+Your complaint will be handled by an independent complaint handler with the appropriate level of authority to make a decision about the complaint.
+We will acknowledge receipt of your complaint within 4 days.
+We will aim to resolve your complaint as soon as possible, if we cannot resolve your complaint within 60 days we will provide you with our final response.

 We will handle your complaint fairly and objectively taking into consideration all of the relevant evidence and information available to us.
 Where we agree with your complaint we will suggest an appropriate course of action to resolve the dispute.
 In the event that we reject your complaint we will inform you of the basis of our decision in the response that we send to you.